GGNN: Graph-based GPU Nearest Neighbor Search: Introduction

-Despite all recent advances, the only available method for guaranteed retrieval of the exact nearest neighbor is still exhaustive search due to the curse of dimensionality~\cite{Weber1998AQA}.
-Instead, most popular methods relax the problem by searching for an entry that is likely to be the nearest neighbor, accepting a minimal loss in accuracy.
-The quality of the recall however heavily depends both on the choice of the search structure and the executed query.
-Structures based on quantization or hashing/binning schemes~\cite{PQ,1BPQ,localPQ,optimizedPQ,invertedmultiindex,Babenko_2015_CVPR,Babenko_2014_CVPR,wieschollek2016efficient,chen2019robustiq,johnson2019billion,Matsui2015PQTableFE} can be efficiently built but typically suffer from relatively low recall rates as enumerating and visiting neighboring cells is exhaustive in high dimensions.
-Better recall rates are recently achieved by graph-based methods~\cite{harwood2016fanng,dong2011efficient,chen2009fast,Warashina2014EfficientKN,fu2016efanna,fu2019fast}, but building effective graph-based index structures requires global optimization or sequential updates on edges.
-Their construction time has to be measured in hours or days~\cite{Matsui2015PQTableFE}.
+The quality of the recall heavily depends both on the choice of the search structure and the executed search (query) itself.
+Structures based on quantization or hashing/binning schemes~\cite{PQ,1BPQ,localPQ,optimizedPQ,invertedmultiindex,Babenko_2015_CVPR,Babenko_2014_CVPR,wieschollek2016efficient,chen2019robustiq,johnson2019billion,Matsui2015PQTableFE} can be built efficiently, but typically suffer from relatively low recall rates as enumerating and visiting neighboring cells is exhaustive in high dimensions.
+Better recall rates are recently achieved by graph-based methods~\cite{malkov2018efficient,li2019approximate,harwood2016fanng,dong2011efficient,chen2009fast,Warashina2014EfficientKN,fu2016efanna,fu2019fast,jieren2020hm-ann}.
+Existing methods for constructing effective search-graphs, e.g.~\cite{malkov2018efficient}, update varying-sized edge lists sequentially.
+They are highly dependent on global memory synchronization and difficult to parallelize effectively beyond a few cores.
+Hence, their construction times are not scaling well and are measured in hours or even days~\cite{Matsui2015PQTableFE,jieren2020hm-ann}.